 whenever you want during the conference, and/or download them

 to your computer to watch later.
 You also can visit the discussion

 board any time during the conference.
-Live chats do happen at

-discussion board for anyone who missed them—valuable genealogy
+discussion board for anyone who missed them.
+Valuable genealogy

 tips emerge from these chats!

-- You can log in any time over the
+- Log in any time over the

 weekend to access videos or the discussion board—even in the middle of the night.
 If you have kids, you might need to call Dora

 the Explorer and Little Einsteins into service when you attend